Legislative Priorities

 IBAT Supports

-• IBAT supports extending tax credits and deductions for community bank lending to small business borrowers, consumers in underserved communities and farmers and ranchers.
-In addition to providing some level of parity in competing with credit unions, Farm Credit System lenders and others, the benefits would be significant to the constituencies served and provide a significant return on investment to the federal government.
-We were fully supportive of H.R.
-1977/S. 2202 (ECORA) and urge you to support and co-sponsor a similar initiative in the 118th Congress.
+• IBAT supports competitive parity by extending tax credits and deductions for community bank lending to small business borrowers, consumers in underserved communities and farmers and ranchers.
+In addition to providing some level of parity in competing with credit unions, Farm Credit System lenders and others, the benefits would be substantial to the constituencies served and provide a significant return on investment to the federal government.
+We support the ACRE Act (Access to Credit for our Rural Economy) – H.R.
+3139 (Feenstra and Nickel).

-• IBAT supports reasonable measures to allow a safe harbor for banks doing business with marijuana related businesses (MRB) in states where cannabis is legal.
-The House has passed the SAFE Banking Act (H.R.
-1996/S. 910 in the 117th) seven times on a bipartisan basis.
-We encourage the Senate to promptly pass a similar bill in the 118th to address these significant issues.
+• IBAT supports reasonable measures to allow a safe harbor for banks doing business with marijuana-related businesses (MRB) in states where cannabis is legal.
+The House has passed the SAFE Banking Act seven times on a bipartisan basis.
+We encourage the Senate to promptly pass this commonsense bill to address these significant issues.
+We again support the SAFE Banking Act – H.R.
+2891 (Joyce and Blumenauer) and S. 1323 (Merkley and Daines).

 • Data security breaches continue to be a significant and costly problem for all banks.
-We are supportive of requiring the same Gramm-Leach-Bliley standards banks must adhere to for all entities that handle sensitive customer data.
-Further, we encourage Congress to take the necessary steps to counter ever increasing threats in the cybersecurity space.
+We are supportive of requiring the same Gramm-Leach-Bliley standards to which banks must adhere for all entities that handle sensitive customer data.

 The ongoing proliferation of “patent assertion entities,” or “patent trolls,” continues to be a source of frustration and expense.
-IBAT strongly supports the very simple fix of exempting “end users”—those who simply purchase software or a product from a third party—from any liability for alleged patent infringement.
+IBAT strongly supports the very simple fix of exempting “end users”– those who merely purchase software or a product from a third party – from any liability for alleged patent infringement.

 • Recent accounting standards regarding loan impairment (CECL) are adding significant costs and burdens to community banks with questionable, if not nonexistent, benefits.
 Community banks should be exempted from the onerous requirements of this “solution in search of a problem” in our sector of the industry.